EDIT

 'Hoy.

-I'm very sad to share that Splits.io will shut down December 31, 2024.
+I'm sad to share that Splits.io will shut down March 31, 2025.

-will be replaced with an export-only web page where you can fetch runs by permalink or in bulk by username.
-You can test that page here, although before December 31 it will only have data through 2023.
+You can export runs as normal until March 31.
+After that date, splits.io will be replaced with an export-only web page where you can fetch runs by permalink or in bulk by username.
+You can test that page here, although before March 31 it will only have data through 2023.

-in that state for one year, but will keep it online indefinitely beyond that within reason.
-Storage was always the cheapest part of Splits.io.
+I plan to keep it in that state for one year, but will do my best to keep it indefinitely beyond that.

 Bated trimmed a bunch of fat from our infrastructure while somehow also making us more stable (anyone who was a user in 2018 remembers that we crashed ~daily).